sequana/sequana_pipetools/README.rst

           * --from-project not funtcional (example in multitax pipeline)
-          * Click checks that input-directoyr is a directory indeed 0.16.1    * Fix/rename error_report into onerror to be included in the Snakemake onerror section. added 'slurm' in slurm output log file in the profile
+          * Click checks that input-directoyr is a directory indeed 0.16.1    * Fix/rename error_report into onerror to be included in the Snakemake onerror section. added *slurm* in slurm output log file in the profile
 0.16.0    * scripts now use click instead of argparse
           * All Options classes have now an equivalent using click.